LukeNK/Star/README.md

 However, all of the source code was built with cross-platform philosophy, so the process will be really quick if I can fix those issue.

 # Todo
-- [x] API for get currentDir, dirContentz
+- [x] API for get currentDir, dirContents
 - [ ] Refresh button
     - [x] Fix refresh bug
     - [x] Icon